-3.7.1 Hand Washing: Children and adults wash their hands after toileting, before eating or handling food, and as otherwise necessary to prevent the spread of disease.
-Hand washing procedures (Use soap and running water, dry thoroughly) are posted in all locations that are used by children to wash their hands.
-Hand washing posters are in display for the children to view and model after.
+3.7.1 Hand Washing: Children and adults wash their hands after toileting, before eating or handling food, after diaper changing, after administering medication, and as otherwise necessary to prevent the spread of disease.
+Staff wash their hands after administering medication.
+Hand washing procedures (using soap and running water, dry thoroughly) are posted in all locations that are used by children to wash their hands.
+Hand washing posters are in display for the children to view and model after to ensure good personal hygiene and independence.